The Naked Gun

-The Naked Gun media franchise, also known as Police Squad!, consists of several American crime spoof-comedies, based on an original story written by the comedy filmmaking trio Zucker, Abrahams and Zucker.
-The installments include one television series, and three theatrical films.
-The plot centers around a police detective with a lot of heart, despite being less-than intelligent.
-Leslie Nielsen stars in each installment in the protagonist role of Det.
-Sgt.
-Franklin "Frank" Drebin, with a fourth film starring Liam Neeson as Frank Drebin Jr. in active development as of 2022.
+The Naked Gun, based on the TV show known as Police Squad!, is a media franchise consisting of American crime spoof-slapstick comedy films, created by the comedy filmmaking trio Zucker, Abrahams and Zucker.
+It includes one television series, four theatrical films and a video game.
+The series centers on a bumbling police detective who solves criminal cases in comical fashion.
+Leslie Nielsen stars in the television series and the first three films as the protagonist Detective Sergeant Frank Drebin; a fourth film starring Liam Neeson as Frank Drebin Jr. was released in 2025.
+Critics have praised the TV series and the films, all four of which have been financially successful.

-The franchise was met with mostly positive critical reception, and the films were a financial box office success.
-As of 2021, Seth MacFarlane is developing a sequel.

 Television

 Police Squad!
 (1982)

-An American crime spoof-comedy television series that was broadcast through the American Broadcasting Company (ABC) network in 1982.
-The series starred Leslie Nielsen in the first franchise installment as Franklin "Frank" Drebin, and was co-created/written by David Zucker, Jim Abrahams, and Jerry Zucker.
+Police Squad is an American crime parody television series that was broadcast on ABC in 1982.
+The series starred Leslie Nielsen as Franklin "Frank" Drebin, and was co-created and written by David Zucker, Jim Abrahams, and Jerry Zucker.
 Parodying police procedurals, the series featured the use of sight gags, wordplay and non sequiturs.
-Although the show was canceled after six episodes, it was later followed by the successful film series, and in 2013 TV Guide ranked it #7 on its list of 60 shows that were "Cancelled Too Soon".
+Although the show was canceled after six episodes, it was later followed by the successful Naked Gun film series, and in 2013 TV Guide ranked it #7 on its list of 60 shows that were "Cancelled Too Soon".

 Film

 The Naked Gun: From the Files of Police Squad!
 (1988)

-Detective Frank Drebin (Leslie Nielsen) tries to uncover a plot to assassinate Queen Elizabeth II, who is on a state visit to the USA.
+Detective Frank Drebin (Leslie Nielsen) tries to uncover a plot to assassinate Queen Elizabeth II, who is on an official visit to the United States.
 The main suspect is Vincent Ludwig, a rich businessman (Ricardo Montalbán), who uses a hypnotic device to turn others into murderers.
-As with previous ZAZ spoof comedies, the plot was mostly culled from another—more serious—movie.
-In this case, it was Telefon wherein people were triggered into assassins via hypnotic phone calls (indeed, dialogue in the post-hypnotic suggestion demonstration scene is copied word-for-word from Telefon).

 On the case, Drebin falls in love with Ludwig's assistant, Jane Spencer (Priscilla Presley).
 She knows nothing about Ludwig's plot, and after the pair spends the night together, Jane helps with Frank's investigation.
+As with previous ZAZ spoof comedies, the plot was mostly culled from a more serious film, in this case Telefon.